NM-TAFE/civ-ipriot-in-class-demos/activities/carpark-prj-guided.md

 8. Create a new Python file in the `src` directory called `main.py`.
 This will be the main script for your car park system.
 9. Create a new Python file in the `tests` directory called `test_car_park.py`.
 This will be the main script for your unit tests.
 10. In PyCharm, mark the `src` directory as a source root.
-This will allow you to import modules from the `src` directory in your unit tests; keep the `tests` directory as a test root.
-This will enable you to run your unit tests from the IDE.
+This will allow you to import modules from the `src` directory in your unit tests; mark the `tests` directory as a test root.
+This will enable you to run your unit tests from the IDE, without having to mess around with relative imports (long story!).
 11. Commit your changes to the repository, both locally and remotely:

       ```bash